Doctor of Physical Therapy

 As a graduate of the program, you will be eligible to sit for the National Physical Therapy Licensure Examination (NPTE) and apply for state licensure.
 In order to receive a license to practice physical therapy, you must pass the national licensing examination.

-- For the past three years, TTUHSC students in the DPT program had an average graduation rate of 92%.
+- For the past two years of complete data (2020 and 2021), TTUHSC students in the DPT program had an average graduation rate of 94%.

-- For the past three years, students in the DPT program have had a 100% pass rate on the licensure exam.
+- For the past two years of complete data (2019 and 2020), students in the DPT program have had a 99% pass rate on the licensure exam.

-- For the past three years, 100% of our DPT graduates found employment in the field within six months of passing their licensure examination.
+- For the past two years of complete data (2019 and 2020), 100% of our DPT graduates found employment in the field within six months of passing their licensure examination.

 Careers in Physical Therapy